 Standards of Business Conduct

 WarnerMedia is committed to conducting global business with high ethical and legal standards, including within its supply chain.
-That commitment begins with WarnerMedia's Standards of Business Conduct (SBC), available at https://www.warnermediagroup.com/company/corporate-responsibility/leading-responsibly/ethics-and-compliance.
-The SBC apply to all Company employees and serve as a model for comparable codes of conduct that have been adopted at each of WarnerMedia's businesses, including offices outside the U.S. The SBC stress the importance of abiding by the law, being truthful, being transparent in our business dealings, putting the needs of our shareholders and customers first, and avoiding excesses and ethical lapses.
+That commitment begins with WarnerMedia’s Standards of Business Conduct (“SBC”), available at https://www.warnermedia.com/us/basic-page/ethics-and-compliance.
+The SBC apply to all Company employees and serve as a model for comparable codes of conduct that have been adopted at each of WarnerMedia’s businesses, including offices outside the U.S. The SBC stress the importance of abiding by the law, acting with integrity, being truthful, being transparent in our business dealings and putting the needs of our shareholders and customers first.

 Ethical Sourcing and Supply Chain

 WarnerMedia reserves the right to take any actions it deems appropriate to monitor and promote adherence to the Guidelines.
-Contracts with vendors are periodically reviewed to confirm whether the Guidelines have been incorporated.
+Contracts with suppliers are periodically reviewed to confirm whether the Guidelines have been incorporated.
 Failure to comply with the Guidelines could lead to termination of the contract with the relevant supplier.